 The programme will be taught in English.
 Applicants should have a suitable level of proficiency in the use of the English language.

 All of the offshore wind and hydrogen modules are taught by industry experts who have been directly involved in the development, delivery and operation of some of the largest offshore wind farm projects around the world and hydrogen projects in the UK.
-Our net zero speakers will discuss their strategies for transitioning global companies to net zero by 2050 or sooner.
 The course will also identify and analyse emerging technologies, policy, economy and finance considerations and the management of offshore projects.
-Our confirmed speakers are from the following companies:
+Our speakers on the 2022 course were from the following companies:

 Collaborative environment Advisors (CEA)